3.5.6 Other common provisions in court orders & agreements

 Interpreting overseas court orders

 Where a court order is made by a judicial authority of a reciprocating jurisdiction (1.5.1), the information in this chapter can be used as a general guide to interpret the order.
-However, ultimately interpretation of an overseas order is a matter for the central authority of the reciprocating jurisdiction (1.5.1) in which the order was made.
+Ultimately, the interpretation of an overseas order is a matter for the central authority of the reciprocating jurisdiction (1.5.1) in which the order was made.
 Where a clause is ambiguous or uncertain, or where there is disagreement between the parents as to the correct interpretation of an overseas order, the Registrar will seek clarification from the relevant central authority.

 For more information on administering overseas maintenance liabilities see 3.6 on overseas orders, court registered agreements and assessments.